Real French Conversation about Christmas Gifts (FR/EN Subs)

 So I've given them away.
 On the other hand, I've already seen someone on Vinted, who had been given a joint gift, i.e. to several people, and I saw that the person was selling something.
 And it's true that I didn't find that very correct because, in addition, I think she knows that you can see her Vinted.
 So it's true that...
 I felt a bit weird about it.

-If you can see that, yes, your gift is on sale, that's still not great.
+If you can see that your gift is actually on sale, that's not so great.

 I'm more on the "I give" team, if I don't like it or don't like it anymore.